 Axon Registry Designated as QCDR

-The Centers for Medicare & Medicaid Services (CMS) approved the Axon Registry as a 2016 qualified clinical data registry (QCDR).
-This designation opens the door for AAN members looking for an easy way to submit quality data to CMS for the Physician Quality Reporting System (PQRS).
-Read more in the AAN press release.
+The Centers for Medicare & Medicaid Services (CMS) approved the Axon Registry as a 2017 qualified clinical data registry (QCDR).
+This designation opens the door for AAN members looking for an easy way to submit quality data to CMS for the Merit-based Incentive Payment System (MIPS).

-The Axon Registry is approved by the American Board of Psychiatry and Neurology, Inc. as an MOC Part IV PIP Clinical Module activity.
+The Axon Registry is approved by the American Board of Psychiatry and Neurology, Inc. as an MOC Part IV PIP Clinical Module activity and can be use to waive eight Part II Self-Assessment CME credits.

 This valuable tool will enable neurology practices to identify and improve gaps in the quality of neurological care, demonstrate their value to payers, and compare their performance to neurologists nationwide.
 Review case studies to learn more about practices' experiences with the registry.